FreeSplatter: Pose-free Gaussian Splatting for Sparse-view 3D Reconstruction: Method

-Each pixel in the Gaussian maps contains a $q$-dim 3D Gaussian primitive.
-Prior pose-dependent Gaussian LRMs~\citep{zhang2024gs, xu2024grm, tang2024lgm} parameterize each Gaussian's location with a single depth value.
-However, our model assumes no available camera poses nor instrinsics, making it impossible to un-project the Gaussian locations from depths.
-Therefore, we directly predict the actual Gaussian locations in the reference frame and adopt a pixel-alignment loss to restrict Gaussians to lie on camera rays (see \Secref{sec:method:train} for details).
+Each map pixel represents a $q$-dimensional 3D Gaussian primitive.
+Unlike pose-dependent Gaussian LRMs~\cite{zhang2024gs, xu2024grm, tang2024lgm} that use single depth values for Gaussian locations, our pose-free setting precludes depth-based unprojection.
+Instead, we directly predict Gaussian locations in the reference frame and enforce pixel alignment through a dedicated loss term to restrict Gaussians to lie on camera rays (detailed in \Secref{sec:method:train}).

-\textbf{Camera Pose Estimation.} To recover the camera poses, we first estimate the focal length $f$ from predicted Gaussian maps (see \Secref{app:implement} for details).
-Different from DUSt3R that can only feed a pair of images into the model to predict pair-wise point maps and requires an additional alignment to unify the pair-wise reconstruction results into a global point cloud, FreeSplatter predicts the Gaussian maps of all views in a unified reference frame, thus can recover the camera poses $\left\{\mP^n \mid n=1,\ldots,N\right\}$ in a feed-forward manner without global alignment.
-For each Gaussian location map $\mX^n \in \R^{H\times W\times 3}$ (the first 3 channels of $\mG^n$), its pixel coordinate map $\mY^n \in \R^{H\times W\times 2}$ and a valid mask $\mM^n \in \R^{H\times W}$, we apply a PnP-RANSAC solver~\citep{hartley2003multiple, opencv_library} to estimate $\mP^n \in \R^{4\times 4}$:
+\textbf{Camera Pose Estimation.} Camera parameter recovery begins with focal length $f$ estimation from predicted Gaussian maps.
+Unlike DUSt3R, which requires \emph{pairwise} image processing and subsequent \emph{global alignment}, FreeSplatter predicts all Gaussian maps in a unified reference frame, enabling direct camera pose estimation for all views.
+Given the $n$-th view's Gaussian location map $\mX^n \in \R^{H\times W\times 3}$ (first 3 channels of $\mG^n$), corresponding pixel coordinate map $\mY^n \in \R^{H\times W\times 2}$, and validity mask $\mM^n \in \R^{H\times W}$, we employ PnP-RANSAC~\cite{hartley2003multiple, opencv_library} to compute the camera pose $\mP^n \in \R^{4\times 4}$:

-where $\mK=[[f,0,\frac{W}{2}], [0,f,\frac{H}{2}], [0,0,1]]$ denotes the estimated intrinsic matrix.
-The mask $\mM^n$ aims to mark the pixel locations that contribute to the pose optimization, which differs in object-centric and scene-level reconstruction scenarios, please see~\Secref{app:implement} for more details.
+where $\mK=[[f,0,\frac{W}{2}], [0,f,\frac{H}{2}], [0,0,1]]$ represents the estimated intrinsic matrix.
+The mask $\mM^n$ identifies valid pixels for pose optimization, which is implemented differently for object-centric and scene-level reconstruction.
+Please refer to Section 1 of the supplementary material for more implementation details.